joakimremler/YRGO_docker/README.md

     $ docker run -it ubuntu

 You should now see a new bash terminal and this is from inside your running ubuntu container.
 If you look inside this container you will se that it is a totaly empty ubuntu installation.
-And if you install something inside this container and you restat the container it would be empty again.
+And if you install something inside this container and you restart the container it would be empty again.

 You can exit the container with `exit` command.

 But how can I install something insida a container that will constantly be there?

-## 4. Build a image with a Dockerfile
+## 4. Create a Dockerfile

 That is why we need Dockerfiles.
 A Dockerfile is a instruction file that Docker uses to create a image with all of our new settings that we have added inside the Dockerfile and this is when it becomse really interesting.

-So your new task should be to [build](https://docs.docker.com/engine/reference/commandline/build/) your own custom [image](https://docs.docker.com/engine/reference/commandline/image/) with a [Dockerfile](https://docs.docker.com/engine/reference/builder/#understand-how-arg-and-from-interact).
+So your new task should be to [build](https://docs.docker.com/engine/reference/commandline/build/) your own custom [image](https://docs.docker.com/engine/reference/commandline/image/) with a [Dockerfile](https://docs.docker.com/engine/reference/builder/#understand-how-arg-and-from-interact) and inside this image it should have a program called `htop`.
+By default the ubuntu image dosen't have this application.

 Create a file with nano called `Dockerfile`.